-Research is a key component of the Uveitis Fellowship.
-Fellows will have dedicated academic time, and may choose to participate in ongoing studies or design a project of their own.
+Research is a key component of the fellowship.
+Fellows will have dedicated academic time and may choose to participate in ongoing studies or design a project of their own.
 Support is given throughout the process, from project design and data analysis, to manuscript preparation.
 The submission of at least one manuscript for publication is expected.
-Fellows may present at the American Uveitis Society meeting, AAO, ARVO, or other major meetings.
+Fellows may present at the American Uveitis Society meeting, AAO, ARVO or other major meetings.

 Prospective fellows must successfully complete a residency in ophthalmology, be ABO board-eligible in ophthalmology and be a U.S. citizen, permanent resident or have appropriate visa status.
 Applicants from outside the United States must have passed the USMLE examination and be able to secure an Illinois State Medical license.

 The application deadline is Sept.
 1 for training beginning in July.

 This program is AUPO FCC accredited and overseen by the McGaw Medical Center of Northwestern University.

 We offer a wide range of resources, mentorship opportunities and training to help our fellows excel as physician-scientists.
 Explore all of the resources and hear from housestaff who are making research a major part of their career development plans.VISIT THE HOUSESTAFF RESEARCH PORTAL